sxflynn/SideprojectIdeaGenerator/README.md

+> ## 🚧 This project is under active development.
+Please consider contributing!

 # Side Project Idea Generator
 Helps software development students generate project ideas based on their skills and interests.
 The final version of this product will run on the following stack:
  - Python/FastAPI for prompt-management and handling to LLM provider server